Under-coverage in high-statistics counting experiments with finite MC samples

 with ${\bf H}={\bf V}^{-\frac12}{\bf K}$.
 The newly introduced matrix ${\bf Z}$ is a symmetric and positive-definite matrix, so it is invertible and has a unique square-root matrix ${\bf Z}^{\frac12}$.
 By means of eq.~\eqref{eq:chi2constr3}, eq.~\eqref{eq:chi2constr2} can be ultimately recast in the same form of eq.~\eqref{eq:rearrange}, namely

 where ${\bf r}_{\mu}^\prime$ and ${\bf A}^\prime$ are defined as in eq.~\eqref{eq:rearrange2} with the replacement ${\bf V}^{-1/2} \to \left({\bf V} {\bf Z}\right)^{-1/2}$.
 In this framework, statistical fluctuations affecting the entries of the Jacobian matrix ${\bf K}$ are propagated into the NLL function by the matrix ${\bf Z}$ which mixes them with fluctuations of ${\bf J}$ in a possibly intricate way.
 However, due to the formal identity between eq.~\eqref{eq:rearrange} and~\eqref{eq:rearrangeconstr}, the same analysis pursued in section~\ref{sec:hessuncMCfinite} still holds.
 Notice, however, that in the case of eq.~\eqref{eq:chi2constr3} some of the scaling laws of eq.~\eqref{eq:scaling} are broken due to a non-trivial combination of statistical and systematic uncertainties.
-Also, the inclusion of external constraints in the likelihood function is likely to reduce the global correlation factor of the POI and hence improve the validity of the asymptotic approximation.
+Also, the inclusion of external constraints in the likelihood function is likely to reduce $\rho_\mu$ and hence improve the validity of the asymptotic approximation.

 Constrained nuisance parameters naturally arise in problems where the nominal model prediction is affected by sources of systematic uncertainty for which some {\it a priori} knowledge is available from independent measurements or theoretical prejudice.
 In this respect, $K_{ij}$ can be seen as the ``error'' on the expectation value in the $i^{\rm th}$ bin as due to a $\pm 1\sigma$ ``error'' of the $j^{\rm th}$ source of systematic uncertainty.
 Thus, when ${\bf K}$ is modeled via MC simulation, statistical fluctuations of the MC sample induce ``errors on the errors''.
 This subject has a connection with ref.~\cite{Cowan:2018lhq}, where breaking of asymptotic properties of the MLE has been also observed.